jj1bdx/freebsd-gnu-libiconv-hack/README.md

 # Running command with GNU libiconv preloaded to fix ISO-2022-JP and other character conversion problems

 * Copyright (c) 2013 SATOH Fumiyasu @ OSS Technology Corp., Japan, and Kenji Rikitake
-* License: BSD-like (2-clause, see preload-gnuiconv.sh)
+* License: BSD (2-clause, see preload-gnuiconv.sh)

 * This program uses the portion of the code from Fumiyasu Satoh's [wcwidth-cjk](https://GitHub.com/fumiyas/wcwidth-cjk).